fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 If volume expansion is not supported, the only alternative is to mount the volume and manually delete old segments.
-This a risky procedure and should only be applied by experts as a last resort and having a recent cluster backup.
+This a risky procedure and should only be applied by experts as a last resort following a recent cluster backup.
-I'm only showing how to do it on broker-0, but this should be done for every broker.
+We are showing how to do it on broker-0, but this should be done for every broker.
-Once you are done with all partitions, you can scale up again and unpause the cluster operator.
+When you are done with all partitions, you can scale up again and unpause the Cluster Operator.

 A similar technique can also be used to copy data to your local disk and from there to new and bigger volumes.